Best Camping Hammocks: Our 9 Top Picks Of 2023

 The type of suspension system you use might not seem like a big deal, but it can make a world of difference to setup time and general convenience.

-Both user-friendly and convenient, these are the best hammock straps out there for beginners.
+Daisy-chain straps are both user-friendly and convenient, so are the best hammock straps out there for beginners.
 To use them, all you have to do is loop one end of the strap around your anchor point, feed it through the loop of webbing on one end, then clip the strap to the end of your hammock with your ‘biner.

 To help you get the ideal 30º hang angle, daisy chain straps have multiple connection points (the links in the “chain”) per strap.
 This saves you from having to mess around with knots and makes tweaking your tensioning a breeze.